markteekman/accessible-vue-starter/README.md

 *Exposes your `/dist` folder on a server for preview at [http://localhost:5000](https://localhost:5000).*

 ## Building your project
-The Vite template is designed to automate and enhance a lot of workflows, such as auto registration of components and routes, thanks to plugins such as [Unplugin Vue Components](https://github.com/antfu/unplugin-vue-components), [Unplugin Icons](https://github.com/antfu/unplugin-icons), [Vite Plugin Pages](https://github.com/hannoeru/vite-plugin-pages) and [Vite Plugin Vue Layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts), [Vue Router](https://router.vuejs.org/), [Tailwind CSS](https://tailwindcss.com/), [Pinia Stores](https://pinia.vuejs.org/) and [Vue Use](https://vueuse.org/).
+The Vite template is designed to automate and enhance a lot of workflows, such as auto registration of components and routes.

 ### /src/components
 This is where you build your components.
 Once you've made a component it's automatically globally available, without the need to import them in parent components.